ths-community/podman/README.md

 ### CoreOS - prepare ignition file for basic config

-To continute in the installation of CoreOS we need to prepare a so-called 'ignition' file (find a version *without* key content in folder 'ignition').
+To continue in the installation of CoreOS we need to prepare a so-called 'ignition' file (find a version *without* key content in folder 'ignition').
 Then the *public* key must be added to the ignition file (copy the full file content in [ ] at "sshAuthorizedKeys" )

 ```